Nonuniqueness and existence of continuous, globally dissipative Euler flows: Proof of the Main Theorem

 \subsection{Admissibility conditions and asymptotics for continuing the iteration}

 In this section we consider the admissibility conditions in \eqref{eq:Nastdef} for the parameter $N = Z^2 Q_{v\vp}^{1/2} Q_{\vp G}^2$.
 The main result of this section is to isolate a range of initial parameters that satisfy the conditions in \eqref{eq:Nastdef} and allow the iteration to proceed by induction in a well-defined way.
+We will use the notation $u^t$ to indicate the transpose of a column or row vector $u$.

 As remarked in the previous section, we need only check the latter two inequalities in \eqref{eq:Nastdef}, since these imply the first one.
 These inequalities may be written as $N \geq Q_{v\vp}^{1/2} Q_{\vp G}^2 Q_{\vp \undvp} = Q_{v \vp}^{1/2} Q_{\vp \undvp}^3 Q_{\undvp G}^2$ and $N \geq Q_{v\vp}^{3/2}$, where $N = Z^2 Q_{v\vp}^{1/2} Q_{\vp \undvp}^2 Q_{\undvp G}^2$.
 In logarithmic form these conditions become \ali{ 2 L_Z - L_{\vp \undvp} &\geq 0, & 2 L_Z + 2 L_{\undvp G} + 2 L_{\vp \undvp} - L_{v\vp} &\geq 0. } We write $\mrg{L} = [L_Z, L_{\undvp G}, L_{\vp \undvp}, L_{v\vp}]^t$ to denote the column vector of logarithms of these parameters, which evolves according to the equation $\mrg{L}_{(k+1)} = \mrg{T} \mrg{L}_{(k)} + L_{\hc} e_2$ that in matrix notation becomes \ali{ \vect{ L_Z \\ L_{\undvp G} \\ L_{\vp \undvp} \\ L_{v\vp} }_{(k+1)} &= \mat{cccc}{1 & 0 & 0 & 0 \\ 1 & 1/3 & 0 & 0 \\ 0 & 2/3 & 0 & 0 \\ 0 & 0 & 1 & 0 }\vect{ L_Z \\ L_{\undvp G} \\ L_{\vp \undvp} \\ L_{v\vp} }_{(k)} + \vect{0 \\ L_{\hc} \\ 0 \\ 0}. } Observe that $\mrg{T}$ has eigenvalues $(1,1/3,0,0)$, and that the $1$-eigenspace is the span of the vector $\zeta = [1,3/2,1,1]^t \in \ker(T - 1)$.
 The crucial point in checking the condition \eqref{eq:admissCondits} is that $\zeta$ (and hence any positive multiple of $\zeta$) satisfies \eqref{eq:admissCondits} with strict inequality.
 The positive linear span of $\zeta$ is on the other hand not invariant under the affine transformation \eqref{eq:affineTrans}, so we cannot perform an induction with parameters in the span of $\zeta$.
 However, as the following Proposition shows, if we start with parameters sufficiently close to the positive span of $\zeta$ and $Z$ is sufficiently large, then \eqref{eq:admissCondits} will remain satisfied. \begin{prop}[Admissible truncated sector] There exist $r_0 \in (0,1/2)$ and $\undl{Z} \geq 1$ such that the truncated sector defined by \ali{ \wtld{C} &:= \{ \mrg{L} \in \R^4 : \mrg{L} = L_Z(\zeta + \varep), \quad \varep_1 = 0, \quad \max_i |\varep_i| \leq r_0, \quad L_Z \geq L_{\undl{Z}} \} } is contained in the set of solutions to \eqref{eq:admissCondits} and is mapped to itself by the affine transformation \eqref{eq:affineTrans}. \end{prop} \begin{proof} Recall that both inequalities in \eqref{eq:admissCondits} hold with strict inequality for $\zeta = [1,3/2,1,1]^t$.
 We may therefore choose $r_0 \in (0,1/2)$ such that for all $\varep \in \R^4$ with $\max_i |\varep_i| \leq r_0$ the vector $\zeta + \varep$ also satisfies both inequalities in \eqref{eq:admissCondits}.
 With this choice of $r_0$ we have that every vector in $\wtld{C}$ also satisfies the conditions in \eqref{eq:admissCondits}, since the value of $L_Z \geq L_{\undl{Z}} > 0$ is positive and the conditions are linear.